 “I need space” text message meaning can be open to interpretation if not written well.
 So, be direct and embrace the beauty of simplicity.
 Here’s an example:

-I really enjoy the time that we spend together but lately, I need to pay more attention to things in my life.
+I really enjoy the time that we spend together but lately, I feel the need to pay more attention to other things in my life.
 Getting some space would be very healthy for me and I will be able to focus on the relationship in a more efficient manner.

 2. Don’t dive deep into an explanation